jhumigas/b-on-rails/README.md

 # b-on-rails

 I'm *still* building this app for a students NGO.
 It's meant to be pretty basic, with blog-like features.
 The user can manage member, posts, and services.
 It is made to combine both AngularJS and Rails.
-The reliable tutorails I found on the net are:
+The reliable tutorials I found on the net are:
 * [JCole Morrison's tutorial](http://start.jcolemorrison.com/angularjs-rails-4-1-and-ui-router-tutorial/)
 * [Thinkster's tutorial](https://thinkster.io/angular-rails/)